 ZoningCheck is the first effort of its kind to translate the language of the planning code into a format that citizens can easily understand.
 By calculating zoning clearances in a matter of seconds—instead of days—ZoningCheck helps entrepreneurs explore their options so they can find the perfect home for their next company.SEE HOW IT WORKS

 Peter Koht is a civics nerd.
-An experienced economic development professional, most recently Peter worked for the City of Santa Cruz.
-Peter worked on a number of issues at the City, from leading a regional broadband policy group to opening up City data to spearheading policy initiatives that lowered administrative barriers to job creation.
+An experienced economic development professional, Peter worked for the City of Santa Cruz, where he lead a regional broadband policy group, and spearheaded the City's open data policy along with initiatives to lower administrative barriers to job creation.
 Previous to his public sector role, he worked in technology and media.
 When not working, Peter runs trails and surfs.

-Joel Mahoney is a civic technologist and entrepreneur.
+Joel is a civic technologist and entrepreneur.
 He was an inaugural fellow at Code for America, and served as a technical advisor to the organization.
 Before Code for America, Joel founded companies in the health and hospitality sectors.
 His work has been featured in the Washington Post, the Boston Globe, and the New York Times.
-He won an International Design for Experience Award in the Public Sector category for his work with the City of Boston, and was one of GovTech Magazine's Top 25 Doers, Dreamers & Drivers in 2012.
+He won the International Design for Experience Award for his work with the City of Boston, and was one of GovTech Magazine's Top 25 Doers, Dreamers & Drivers in 2012.